ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 <aside class="notes">
   - Notice not calling this "DevOps".
 A far larger topic that generally involves having a far deeper connection between operatiosn and production.
-    - Focus on Agility.
-HOw to become "cloud-like" without necessarily leveraging cloud
+    - Focus on existing operational teams, and practices to make them more efficent (Agile)
   - Survey
     - How would you describe your team or position:
       - Ops Focused (Sysadmin, etc.)